ConnorRobertson/connor-cli/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 A custom CLI for Connor by Connor.
-Supports list (ls), greet (says hello to an input argument), help, and running without a command.
+Supports list (ls), lsall (recursive list basically), greet (says hello to an input argument), help, and running without a command.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With